coreruleset/documentation/content/development/regex_assembly.md

 HEAD
 ```

-This could be included into a assembly file for a rule that adds an additional method:
+This could be included into an assembly file for a rule that adds an additional method:

 ```python
 ##!> include http-headers